 There will be seven discussion posts during the term.
-You need to reply to at least 2 of your classmates' posts, but I encourage you to engage with each other beyond the requirements.
-Write a few short replies, find things you have in common, things they said that interested you, etc. Online learning is more fun and successful when we build community.
-Original posts are due by 11:59PM EST on Thursday of each week.
-Two responses to your classmates' posts are due by Friday at Noon EST. Prompts and instructions can be found through the Discussions tab on Canvas.
+Original posts are due by noon EST on Thursday of each week.
+Two responses to your classmates' posts are due by Friday at 11:59 pm EST. Prompts and instructions can be found through the Discussions tab on Canvas.

-\Please read the Netiquette Guidelines before posting.
+Please read the Netiquette Guidelines before posting.
 Students are expected to adhere to these guidelines for all communication in this class.